clucp

 Installation

-Take either an RPM from below or compile clucp on your own.
-You'll need a C compiler, make, and corosynclib-devel for that:
+1. Either take an RPM from below, or compile clucp on your own.
+You'll need a C compiler, make (GNU or BSD), and corosynclib-devel for that:

 make